sparkflows/sparkflows-docs/docs/user-guide/connection/storage-connection/PostgreSQL.rst

 PostgreSQL Connection
 ================

-Fire Insights provides the capability to create "PostgreSQL connection" and use the connection for reading from and writing to PostgreSQL tables.
-Below are the steps for creating PostgreSQL connection in Fire Insights:
+Sparkflows provides the capability to create "PostgreSQL connection" and use the connection for reading from and writing to PostgreSQL tables.
+Below are the steps for creating PostgreSQL connection in Sparkflows:

   * Download PostgreSQL JDBC Driver
   * Install the JDBC Driver
-  * Restart Fire Insights
+  * Restart Sparkflows
   * Create the PostgreSQL Connection

 Download PostgreSQL JDBC Driver